auth0/ul-context-inspector/README.md

 # ul-context-inspector 🔍

-Minimal developer panel for inspecting the Universal Login JSON context on `window.universal_login_context`.
+Developer panel for inspecting the Universal Login JSON context on `window.universal_login_context` for the Advanced Customizations for Universal Login feature.

 ## 📦 Install